ReallySecureShell/Simple_Encryption_Setup/README.md

 Once your `/` directory is mounted, `cat /mnt/etc/fstab` (unless you've already done the last option).

-You will get output looking like this:
+The output of fstab will look like this:

     # <file system> <mount point>   <type>  <options>       <dump>  <pass>
     /dev/sda1  /  ext4    errors=remount-ro  0       1